GerritGeeraerts/markdown-cv/index.md

 ## Seeking Role in : Big Data / Artificial Intelligence
 `-`
-- #TODO: 3 W's mini version of linked in highlight passionate technical person that speaks human as well
+- 3 W's mini version of linked in highlight passionate technical person that speaks human as well

 ## Relevant Skills
 `-`